AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXBasicObjectExtensions/CreateCaexWrapper__1.md

 CAEXBasicObjectExtensions.CreateCaexWrapper&lt;T> Method
 ========================================================
-AutomationML 2.1 APICreates a CAEX object of the given type from the specified XML element.
+Creates a CAEX object of the given type from the specified XML element.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)